YunhaoLiu1228/CS241-Systems/lovable_linux/final_exam_practice.md

 ## 10. "I know the answer to one exam question because I helped write it"

 Create a hard but fair 'spot the lie/mistake' multiple choice or short-answer question.
 Ideally, 50% can get it correct.
+    What are the two different modes of epoll?
+What are some advantages and disadvantages of both?

+        - The two modes are edge-triggered and level-triggered epoll.
+Level triggered means that while the file descriptor has events on it, it will be returned by epoll when calling the ctl function.
+In edge triggered, the caller will only get the file descriptor once it goes from zero events to an event.
+An advantage of edge triggering is that you might want to wait for some reason to read/write data when an fd becomes available.
+An advantage of level triggering is that it can help avoid starvation and stalls.